Get emailed when this bill changes status, is amended, or advances.

-Florida's Senate Bill 972 creates an Artificial Intelligence Advisory Council within the Department of Management Services.
-It requires state agencies to report on their automated decision-making systems.
-Additionally, the bill prohibits local governments from regulating AI, centralizing authority at the state level.
+This bill creates the Artificial Intelligence Advisory Council within Florida's Department of Management Services.
+It requires state agencies to inventory their automated decision systems by July 1, 2025, and prohibits local governments from regulating AI systems.

 Key Provisions

-- Creation of the Artificial Intelligence Advisory Council within the Department of Management Services.
+Creation of the Artificial Intelligence Advisory Council within the Department of Management Services (s.
+282.32).

 Latest Legislative Action